ONSdigital/sdc/doc/reports/spikes/action-performance-spike.md

 ### Conclusion

-The stored procedure or native SQL in the code was able to perform the same function as the current code in a few seconds, as opposed to many hours.
+The stored procedure or large block of hard-coded native SQL, was able to perform the same function as the current code in a few seconds, as opposed to many hours.
 Although we might somehow be able to distribute the cases across multiple threads/processes, it is the author's opinion - and that of SDC tech leads and other experienced colleagues - that it's preferable to re-instate the stored procedure instead of spending a substantial amount of time and effort to refactor this part of the process.

 ## Distribution of Actions